MicrosoftDocs/dynamics-365-project-operations/articles/expense/per-diem-expenses.md

 ## Configuration

-**Step 1:** Using "Per diems" tab under Expense Management Parameters , configure per diems to be calculated based on one of the following 3 options-
+**Step 1:** Under Expense Management Parameters > Per diems , configure **per diems** to be calculated based on one of the following 3 options-
 1.	**Meal type per trip** – Per diem will be calculated based on the type of meal entered (i.e., breakfast/lunch/dinner) **and** the meal reduction specified for each of these for the per diem allowance for the duration of the trip.
 2.	**Meal type per day** - Per diem will be calculated based on the type of meal entered (i.e., breakfast/lunch/dinner) **and** the meal reduction specified for each of these for the per diem allowance /day.
 3.	**Number of meals per day** – Per diem will be calculated based on the number of meals entered per day **and** the meal reduction for the number of meals provided per day.

-Under “ Calculations and codes”, update the "Per diem locations"  and in the  "per diems" section, update the daily allowance for hotel, meals and incidentals  and the meal reduction per location.
+**Step 2:** To add per diem locations, go to Set up > Calculations and codes > Per diem locations.

+**Step 3:** Under "Per diems" tab, for each of the locations added above, select a per diem rate and currency that is valid between a specific start and end date for hotel, meals, and other expenses.
+Per diem rates and currencies are configured under Set up > Calculations and codes > Per diems.

 ## How the per diem feature works
 Below is an example of the user experience when either of the 3 scenarios mentioned above, is configured-